podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 19th:** Wiki update!
+Yorik made me aware of an import error persisting in my code, as well as of the fact that there is a property for QTableViews to automatically let the last row/column stretch till the end of the widgets heigth/width.
+Both things were fixed/integrated in `commit f74b901`_ directly on the master branch.

+I also tried to recreate the misbehaviour, Yorik was experiencing, concerning selected comments not being readable.
+Thus I installed a dark theme myself in hope of reproducing the issue but for me it worked fine.

+Other than that I updated the wiki pages to more reflect the current state of the repository.

+**August 18th:** No work done today.

+**August 17th:** No work done today.

 **August 16th:** Documentation rules!
 Apart from documenting code in `commit 98542fd`_, I added debug logs to